IBM/cloud-native-starter/README.md

 * [curl](https://curl.haxx.se/download.html)
 * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

 Docker always needs to be installed locally.
-The tools git, curl and kubectl (and ibmcloud) can be installed locally or you can use a [Docker image](https://cloud.ibm.com/docs/cli?topic=cloud-cli-using-idt-from-docker) that comes these tools.
+The tools git, curl and kubectl (and ibmcloud) can be installed locally or you can use a [Docker image](https://cloud.ibm.com/docs/cli?topic=cloud-cli-using-idt-from-docker) that comes with these tools.

 ```
 $ cd ${ROOT_FOLDER}